 Why: National Women’s History Month and the #5WomenArtists challenge

-Inspired by the #5WomenArtists social media movement and challenge put forth by the National Museum of Women in the Arts, Watermark Art Center will host a public networking session and panel discussion regarding women artists in rural Midwest communities on May 16 from noon – 3pm.
-The public is invited.
+Inspired by the #5WomenArtists social media movement and challenge put forth by the National Museum of Women in the Arts, Watermark Art Center will host a public networking session and panel discussion regarding women artists in rural Midwest communities.

 The first hour is reserved for meet-and-greet networking opportunities with regional artists and arts organizations.
 Following the networking session the panel will convene to discuss the following questions: